Traumatic Brain Injury

 If you, or someone you love, may have suffered a TBI it is important to consult with an expert as soon as possible.
 This cannot be overemphasized.
 Sometimes after an accident, victims decline treatment because they do not realize they have sustained a TBI.
 In addition, these injuries are not always easy to diagnose because they do not always leave a visible wound.
 Many TBI injuries and symptoms can take a few days or longer to become evident, which is why many TBI victims decline treatment after an accident.

-As traumatic brain injury lawyers in Georgia we have fought against many insurance companies who view a delayed diagnosis as a sign that you are being dishonest about your injuries.
+As brain injury lawyers in Gwinnett County, we have fought against many insurance companies who view a delayed diagnosis as a sign that you are being dishonest about your injuries.
 These companies might try to avoid coverage.
 Even when your doctor diagnoses a TBI, insurers may use a delay in treatment as an excuse to deny coverage for an expensive-to-treat brain injury.
-That is why the legal team at Scholle Law advise clients with a potential head injury to seek medical and legal advice, even if they feel fine.SCHOLLE LAW PROVIDES CASE EVALUATIONS IN TRAUMATIC BRAIN INJURY CALL US toll-free at 1-866-972-5287 or in metro Atlanta at (770) 717-5100
+That is why the legal team at Scholle Law advise clients with a potential head injury to seek medical and legal advice, even if they feel fine.SCHOLLE LAW PROVIDES CASE EVALUATIONS FOR TRAUMATIC BRAIN INJURIES CALL US toll-free at 1-866-972-5287 or (770) 717-5100.

 Perhaps most importantly, we understand what accident victims experience and work to ease their burdens by communicating closely and explaining things clearly and thoroughly, freeing them to get back to their jobs, their families and their lives.
 If you believe you have suffered a brain injury due to someone else's carelessness, contact Scholle Law for help.